qrtz/livedev/README.md

 Assuming you used the above configuration and added `example.com` to your host file, point your browser to [http://example.com](http://example.com)
-livedev will start your app, compiling it if necessary and foward the request to it on the configured port.
+livedev will start your app, compiling it if necessary and forward the request to it on the configured port.

-You can have multiple app running with different hostname and port number
+You can have multiple app running with different hostname and port number.
+Just add another entry in the server list.